-Emergex are developing an extensive range of CD8+ T cell adaptive vaccine candidates using two proprietary technologies designed to elicit a broad and long-lasting cellular immune response effective against an entire family of viruses and possible variants of concern, enabling robust protection against some of the world’s most impactful diseases.
+Emergex are developing an extensive range of CD8+ T cell-priming immune set-point candidates using two proprietary technologies designed to elicit a broad and long-lasting cellular immune response effective against an entire family of viruses and possible variants of concern, enabling robust protection against some of the world’s most impactful infectious diseases.

 View the animation to learn more about our technology.

-Emergex vaccines are comprised of two proprietary technologies that, respectively, (1) determine immunologically-relevant pathogen peptides and (2) deliver their fully synthetic equivalents:
+Emergex candidates are comprised of two proprietary technologies that, respectively, (1) determine immunologically-relevant pathogen peptides and (2) deliver their fully synthetic equivalents:

 1. An MHC Class I expression ‘ligandome library’ of pathogen-derived protein fragments (ligands)

 - Peptides are experimentally-determined to be expressed on the surface of pathogen-infected cells and therefore represent the targets of the T cell response during an infection.

 2. An ‘ultrasmall carbohydrate-passivated nanocluster‘ delivery system